Lireer/ricochet-robot-solver/README.md

 ### Ongoing experiments

 The directory `experiments` contains ongoing work to implement an reinforcement learning agent based on the [Rainbow Agent](https://arxiv.org/abs/1710.02298) by DeepMind.
-The agent can currently learn to find the path in simple environments but fails to anything if the target's type and position are variable.
+The agent can currently learn to find the path in simple environments but fails to learn anything if the target's type and position are variable.

 ## Building from source